Fisherman's Bastion

-The Halászbástya ([ˈhɒlaːzbaːʃcɒ]) or Fisherman's Bastion is one of the best known monuments in Budapest, located near the Buda Castle, in the 1st district of Budapest.
-It is one of the most important tourist attractions due to the unique panorama of Budapest from the Neo-Romanesque lookout terraces.
-The Fishermen's Bastion's main façade, parallel to the Danube, is approximately 140 meters long, of which the southern aisle is about 40 meters long, the north is 65 meters long, and the ornate central parapet is 35 meters long.
-Its seven high-pitched stone towers symbolize the seven chieftains of the Hungarians who founded Hungary in 895.
+The Halászbástya ([ˈhɒlaːzbaːʃcɒ]) or Fisherman's Bastion is one of the best known historical monuments in Budapest, located near the Buda Castle, in the Várkerület (Buda Castle District).
+Since 1987, it has been designated a UNESCO World Heritage Site as part of the Várkerület District (Buda Castle District).

+It offers a unique panorama of Budapest from its Neo-Romanesque lookout terraces.
+The Fisherman's Bastion's main façade, parallel to the Danube, is approximately 140 metres long, of which the southern aisle is about 40 metres long, the north is 65 metres long, and the ornate central parapet is 35 metres long.
+Its seven high-pitched stone towers symbolise the seven chieftains of the Hungarians who founded Hungary in 895.

 The original walls were built in the 1700s, forming part of the walls of a castle.
-Several historians say that in the Middle Ages this part of the castle walls was protected by the guild of fishermen (halász), who lived under the walls in the so-called Fishtown or Watertown.
-The current structure was built between 1895 and 1902, in Neo-Romanesque style, on the base of a stretch of the Buda Castle walls, by architect Frigyes Schulek, who was also responsible for the restoration of the Matthias Church.
+A consensus among historians is that in the Middle Ages this part of the castle wall was protected by the guild of fishermen (halász), who lived under the walls in the so-called Fishtown or Watertown.
+The current structure was built between 1895 and 1902, in Neo-Romanesque style, on the base of a stretch of the Buda Castle walls, by architect Frigyes Schulek, who was also responsible for the restoration.

-Since 1987 it has been one of Budapest's World Heritage Sites as part of the Várkerület District (Buda Castle District).

 Origin of the name

 The building was formerly known as the 'Fishermen's Bastion', presumably from the section of the Buda City Wall entrusted to the guild of fishermen, but more likely to the Danube side settlement, Fishtown (Halászváros) also called Watertown.
-The fishermen found their merchandise already in the Middle Ages near the Matthias Church it was brought to the fish market, but the guild of fishermen not only cared about selling fish, but in wars, its members defiantly defended the city walls.
+The fishermen found their merchandise already in the Middle Ages.
+Near the Matthias Church it was brought to the fish market.
+The guild of fishermen not only cared for selling fish, but in wars, its members defiantly defended the city walls.